-In Python, tuple, strings, and bytes are immutable, while lists and byte arrays are mutable.

-Immutable types are in general more efficient than mutable objects.
+In the last chapter we learned that numbers are immutable types in Python.
+Now it's time to learn about objects that are mutable.
+In Pyhon, tuple, strings, and bytes are immutable, while lists and byte arrays are mutable.
+Immutable types are in general more efficient than mutable.
 In addition, some collection data types can only be indexed by immutable data types.

-In Python, any variable is an object reference, so copying mutable objects can be tricky.
+In Python any variable is an object reference, so copying mutable objects can be tricky.
 When you say a = b you are actually pointing a to where b points to.
-For this reason, it's important to understand the concept of deep copying.
+For this reason, it's important to understand the concept of deep copying: